If You are Exposed to Someone with COVID-19 or Develop Symptoms

 - Plan to clean these rooms, as needed, when someone is sick.

-We have always made patient safety a priority at the Partners MS center.
+We have always made patient safety a priority at Mass General Brigham/MGB.
 During the COVID-19 pandemic we have made the following adjustments to continue to optimize your safety:

 - We have reduced volume intentionally by approximately 1/3 in order to decrease both staff and patient exposure.